Kagulu, a Bantu language of Tanzania

 Kagulu, Chimegi, Kikaguru

-This deposit consists of 3 recordings (2 stories and one account of daily activities), 3 annotated texts, 3 photos and a word list.
+This collection consists of 3 recordings (2 stories and one account of daily activities), 3 annotated texts, 3 photos and a word list.
 Data was gathered as part of Dr. Petzell’s PhD at The University of Gothenburg.

 For more information on Kagulu and for an explanation to abbreviations used etc, see the printed grammar Petzell, Malin (2008) The Kagulu language of Tanzania: grammar, texts and vocabulary Köln: Rüdiger Köppe Verlag.